Petroware/NpdIo-Public/README.md

 <img hspace="100" src="https://petroware.no/images/NpdIoBox.250.png">

 NPD I/O is a Java library for accessing this information through a clean and simple to use Java API.
-NPD I/O is available for Java (NpdIo.jar).
+NPD I/O is available for Java (`NpdIo.jar`).
-The library is lightweight (< 100kB) and self-contained; It has no external dependencies.
+The library is lightweight (< 0.1MB) and self-contained; It has no external dependencies.
 NPD I/O access data directly through HTTP - no login or password is required.